 - Make a table of contents and whatever indexes you want (index by author last name, for example) to send to the printer (they don't make them for you).
 Leave page numbers off.

 - Send final versions of papers to printer.
 The printer can fix things like ink that is a little too light or papers printed on A4-size paper.

-- Set up the social program, find out if you have money for the social program, try to get money contributed/allocated for social program
+- If applicable, set up the social program, find out if you have money for the social program, try to get money contributed/allocated for social program.

-- Send instructions to panelists (i.e. what is their committment, what do you want them to do)
+- If applicable, send instructions to panelists (i.e. what is their commitment, what do you want them to do).

-- Assign session chairs to introduce and time paper presentations.
+- If applicable, assign session chairs to introduce and time paper presentations.
 Make yourself some 'you have 5 minutes', etc. signs.
-It's important to show a sign at the half-way point.
+It's important to show a sign at the halfway point.

 - Double-check with the local arrangements people that your room is reserved